truenas/middleware/docs/userguide/freenas_account.rst

     :width: 7.8in
     :height: 4.4in

+To delete a group, click its "Delete Group" button.
+The pop-up message will ask whether or not you would also like to delete all members of that group.
+Note that the built-in groups do not provide a "Delete Group" button.

 .. _Users:

 Users
 -----

 FreeNAS® supports users, groups, and permissions, allowing great flexibility in configuring which users have access to the data stored on FreeNAS®.
-In order to assign permissions which will be used by shares, you will need to do **one of the following**:
+In order to assign permissions to shares, you will need to do **one of the following**:

 #.
-Create a guest account that all users will use.

-#.
-Create a user account for every user in the network where the name of each account is the same as a logon name used on a computer.
-For example, if a
+Create a guest account that all users will use or create a user account for every user in the network where the name of each account is the same as a
-    Windows system has a login name of *bobsmith*, you should create a user account with the name *bobsmith* on FreeNAS®.
+    logon name used on a computer.
+For example, if a Windows system has a login name of *bobsmith*, you should create a user account with the name
+    *bobsmith* on FreeNAS®.
 If your intent is to assign groups of users different permissions to shares, you will need to also create groups and assign users to the groups.

 #.
-If your network uses Active Directory to manage user accounts and permissions, enable the Active Directory service.

-#.
-If your network uses an OpenLDAP server to manage user accounts and permissions, enable the LDAP service.

-User accounts can be given permissions to volumes or datasets.
-If you wish to use groups to manage permissions, you should create the user accounts first, then assign the accounts as members of the groups.
-This section demonstrates how to create a user account.

-.. note:: if Active Directory or OpenLDAP is running on your network, you do not need to recreate the network's users or groups.
-Instead, import the existing account information into FreeNAS® using :menuselection:`Directory Service --> Active Directory` or :menuselection:`Directory Service --> LDAP`.
+If your network uses a directory service, import the existing account information using the instructions in :ref:`Directory Service`.

 :menuselection:`Account --> Users --> View Users` provides a listing of all of the system accounts that were installed with the FreeNAS® operating system, as shown in Figure 4.2a.